Dr. Gregory A. Otterson

 “Every day I go to the clinic, the thing that moves me tremendously is the individual and his family sitting in front of me, asking for help.
 Whether I can help them by a molecular targeted agent, or by a new clinical trial, or by supportive measures — sometimes all three of those – are really what’s appropriate,” he said.
 “That’s what floats my boat and hopefully moves things forward, so we can get better next year.”

 Earlier in his career, Otterson was part of a phase II clinical trial that explored the effectiveness of capecitabine for patients with mesothelioma.
-He now works closely with specialists such as surgeons, pathologists, radiologists and pulmonologists in a multidisciplinary approach, to make sure patients are getting the best care possible.
+He worked closely with specialists such as surgeons, pathologists, radiologists and pulmonologists in a multidisciplinary approach, to make sure patients are getting the best care possible.

 Specialties of Dr. Gregory A. Otterson, M.D.